Sridevi-Polkam/Food-Delivery-Cost-and-Profitability-Analysis/README.md

 ## **🗂 Dataset**
 The dataset contains comprehensive details on Food orders:
 ➢ Order ID: Unique identifier for each order

 ➢ Customer ID: Unique identifier for each customer

-➢ Restaurant ID: Unique identifier for each restaurant ➢ Order Date and Time: Date and time when the order was placed ➢ Delivery Date and Time: Date and time when the delivery was made ➢ Order Value: Total value of the order
+➢ Restaurant ID: Unique identifier for each restaurant

+➢ Order Date and Time: Date and time when the order was placed

+➢ Delivery Date and Time: Date and time when the delivery was made

+➢ Order Value: Total value of the order

 ➢ Delivery Fee: Fee associated with the delivery

-➢ Payment Method: The method used for payment (e.g., Credit Card, Digital Wallet, Cash on Delivery).
+➢ Payment Method: The method used for payment (e.g., Credit Card, Digital Wallet, Cash on Delivery)

-➢ Discounts and Offers: Any discounts or offers applied to the order ➢ Commission Fee: Fee charged as a commission
+➢ Discounts and Offers: Any discounts or offers applied to the order

+➢ Commission Fee: Fee charged as a commission

-➢ Payment Processing Fee: The fee associated with processing the payment ➢ Refunds/Chargebacks: Any refunds or chargebacks associated with the order
+➢ Payment Processing Fee: The fee associated with processing the payment

+➢ Refunds/Chargebacks: Any refunds or chargebacks associated with the order